Pack Creation

 Project Examples

 Project examples help to get started with new devices, boards, and middleware software components.
-The CMSIS-Pack format supports therefore different types of project examples:
+The CMSIS-Pack format supports, therefore, different types of project examples:

 - Template Projects are stub projects that help to get started.
-Some software packs may contain device specific templates.
+Some software packs may contain device-specific templates.

 - Examples are created for a specific hardware or evaluation board.
 These are typically complete projects that directly interface with board and device peripherals.

-- Reference Applications are hardware agnostic project examples that required layers to add the hardware abstraction of a target (typically a board).
+- Reference Applications are hardware-agnostic project examples that required layers to add the hardware abstraction of a target (typically a board).

-In addition packs may contain:
+In addition, packs may contain:

 - Layers are pre-configured software components or source code that can be shared across multiple projects.